-Regardless of whether you have entered the project's Requirements using a diagram or using a text based tool like the Specification Manager or imported them from another tool, viewing the requirement traces in a diagram gives an easy to understand view of their relationships.
-The diagrams can be created easily by dragging and dropping elements from the Project Browser or automatically by using the Insert Related Elements function.
-This function can be configured and used to draw a graph of elements to any depth and can be restricted to selected element and connector types.
-It is a powerful productivity tool in a team environment and even modelers with deep knowledge of the domain and the repository are surprised at the connections that are displayed in the diagrams.
+Regardless of whether you have entered the project's Requirements using a diagram, or using a text based tool such as the Specification Manager, or by importing them from another tool, viewing the requirement traces in a diagram gives an easily understood view of their relationships.
+The diagrams can be created easily by dragging and dropping elements from the Browser window, or automatically by using the Insert Related Elements function.
+This function can be configured and used to draw a graph of elements to any depth, and can be restricted to selected element and connector types.
+It is a powerful productivity tool in a team environment, and even modelers with deep knowledge of the domain and the repository are surprised at the connections that are displayed in the diagrams.